uzzielperez/Utilities/mac/README.md

 In the settings you can change platform ide terminal from zsh to bash.
 (I haven't figured out yet how to get it to source ~/.bash_profile and ~/.bashrc)

+It's also pretty neat to have the "code" shell-command installed to open up any file from the terminal.
+Works remotely too.
+See setup instructions \href{here}{https://code.visualstudio.com/docs/setup/mac}.

 ### Setting up Remote Atom
 One of my favorite things in the world! https://atom.io/packages/remote-atom